Apoorva-lokhande/DevSecOps-Internship/docs/setting-up-mkdocs.md

 ### Push code to GitHub

-Here, I made a repository initially as `DevSecOps-Internship` also checked the option `private repository` and then `create repository`.
+Here, I made a repository initially as `DevSecOps-pipeline` also checked the option `private repository` and then `create repository`.

 In a terminal, I ran: